Thanjavur Maratha kingdom: Shahuji I

-Sarabhoji I
+Serfoji I

 Serfoji I was a younger son of Venkoji and he ruled from 1712 to 1728.
-His rule was marked by regular warfare and disputes with the Madurai Nayak.
+His rule was marked by regular warfare and disputes with the Madurai Nayaks.

 Tukhoji

 Tukkoji, a younger brother of Serfoji I, ruled Thanjavur from 1728 to 1736.
 His reign witnessed the invasion of Chanda Sahib and he is credited with having repulsed a Muslim invasion of Madurai.

 Pratapsingh

 A period of anarchy followed the death of Tukkoji and came to an end when Pratapsingh came to the throne in 1739.
 He ruled until 1763.
 He allied with Muhammad Ali, the Nawab of the Carnatic, and aided the British East India Company against the French East India Company in the Carnatic Wars and the Seven Years' War.
-He was the last king to be addressed to be the Directors of the British East India Company as "His Majesty".
-In 1762, a tripartite treaty was signed between Thanjavur, Carnatic and the British by which he became a vassal of the Nawab of the Carnatic.
+He was the last king to be addressed by the Directors of the British East India Company as "His Majesty".
+In 1762, a tripartite treaty was signed between Thanjavur, Carnatic and the British East India Company by which he became a vassal of the Nawab of the Carnatic.